aragon/aragon.js/packages/aragon-api-react/README.md

 ### appState

-The app state, after having passed the background script state through the `reducer` prop of `ConnectAragonApi`.
+The app state, after having passed the background script state through the `reducer` prop of `AragonApi`.

 Example: